dward2/BME547/Resources/virtual_machines.md

 it is available.
 * Once the VM is available, you will see it listed on the home page of
 <https://vmc.duke.edu>.
-* Clicking on the name of your virtual server will allow you access the VM Management Tools.
-Your virtual server will have a default name such as `vmc-####.vm.duke.edu`.
+* Clicking on the name of your virtual server will allow you access to the VM Management Tools.
+Your virtual server will have a default name such as `vcm-####.vm.duke.edu`.
 This will be used as the URL to access your server.
 The user ID assigned to you to access this virtual machine should be the same as your NetID.
 For now, you can ignore the Admin user name and password.